tugayac/ClusterTruck-TakeHomeProblem4/README.md

     * It should utilize the Google Maps Directions API to get the directions from the address to the closest ClusterTruck kitchen.

 ## Assumptions
-* All ClusterTruck Kitchens are assumed to be "active" even if their `active` status is set to `false`, so that the values returned by this endpoint have some variance.
+* All ClusterTruck Kitchens are assumed to be "active" even if their `active` status is set to `false`, so that the values returned by the drive time endpoint have some variance.
 * User's locale is `en_US` (American English, country USA).
-* Users are located in USA and expect distance values to be in _miles_.
+* Users are located in the USA and expect distance values to be in _miles_.
-* Users are assumed to give well-formed addresses that include the street, number, city, and state, such as `123 Main St, Anywhere, OH`.
+* Users are assumed to always give well-formed addresses that include the number, street, city, and state, such as `123 Main St, Anywhere, OH`.
+If they do not use this format, they will get an error.
 * Google Maps Directions API can return multiple routes to a destination.
 As such, "Drive time to closest ClusterTruck" implies shortest drive time, regardless of driving distance.
 * It does not matter whether a user requests for the drive time to the nearest ClusterTruck kitchen inside or outside of a delivery area.
 They will always be given the drive time to the closest ClusterTruck kitchen.
 * The hours of ClusterTruck kitchens are ignored.
+This means a user will always be given the drive time to the closest ClusterTruck, regardless of whether it's open or closed.

 ## Specifications and Design
 ### API